Jewish Funeral Practices Committee Of Greater Washington, Inc

 15. FD will permit one person associated with the funeral to ride in the funeral coach with the director.

 17. A Zeigler case, which may be needed for air or special transportation, costs $733.
-An airtray, required by airlines, costs $250.
+An airtray, which may be required by airlines, costs $250.